-Factbox-Analysts' reactions on OPEC decision
+FACTBOX-Analysts' reactions on OPEC decision

 Date: Nov.
 27

-Call: Expects U.S. production growth will slow and that OPEC will implement moderate production cuts once this slowdown is apparent
+Call: Expects U.S. production growth will slow, and OPEC will implement moderate production cuts once this slowdown is apparent

 "OPEC's decision came in line with our expectation and our view that it is not in OPEC's interest to balance the market on its own but that U.S. shale oil production should contribute as well, given its scalability."